 Remember what we said at the beginning?
-That we want valuable keywords in our KR and valuable doesn’t only mean “popular” keywords, but, more importantly, keywords that are directly related to your business profile.
+That we want valuable keywords in our KR and valuable doesn’t just mean “popular” keywords, but, more importantly, keywords that are directly related to your business profile.

 And here we are – at the most important part of keyword research: Filtering.

 The answer is “things that just don’t fit.”
-For example, as we said before, you don’t want keywords that are unrelated to your business profile, duplicates, keywords with typos, or keywords that are just straight up related to porn, and yes, you will find them literally in almost every KR.
-Let’s go back to our furniture store and try to get a list of key phrases containing our favorite word “chair”.
+For example, as we said before, you don’t want keywords that are unrelated to your business profile, duplicates, keywords with typos, or keywords that are just straight up related to porn, and yes, you will literally find them all in every attempt at KR.

-Now let me help you…
+Now let me help you:

-The bigger your directory is, the more you’ve got to filter out.
+The bigger your directory is, the more you’ll have to filter out.
 You can do it during the previous steps, when you are collecting keywords from your competitors or when you are grouping them into categories, or you can focus on this part at the end, like we just did here.

-Aaaand it’s done.
+Aaaand we’re done.